hinaali03/Final-Year-Project---LncRNA-identification-in-HCC-/README.md

 # 🧬 lncRNA Biomarker Identification in Hepatocellular Carcinoma (HCC)

 This repository contains the R scripts and workflow used for identifying **lncRNA biomarkers in HCC** through **differential expression analysis (DEA)** and **clustering-based annotation**.
+This was donw with the collaboration of my teammate.

 ---